salesforce/apollo/choam/README.md

 _CHOAM_  provides a model for mitigating one of the more serious issues with distributed ledger technology, that is to say *Bootstrapping*.
 CHOAM will periodically emit special _Checkpoint_ blocks that checkpoint the current state of the chain.
-When these checkpoints are processed, the eliminate the usefulness of the blocks before it that went into creating this checkpoint state and may thus be discarded.
+When these checkpoints are processed, they eliminate the usefulness of the blocks before it that went into creating this checkpoint state and may thus be discarded.
 What isn't discarded is the View chain of reconfigurations, all the way back to genesis, and it is these blocks that prove the provenance of the Checkpoint and thus the state of the